Rafael-Reis22233/face-hand-detector/README.md

 A Vary Nice Haar Cascade for Face detections

-~ It Can also detect Smile !
+~ It Can also detect Smile !, An Another Frame that Can detect Edges